mwood77/winderoo/README.md

   <br>
   <br>
   <p>
-    Winderoo is open source firmware which adds additional functionality and a GUI to your OSWW.
+    Winderoo is open source firmware which adds "smart" functionality, and a GUI, to your <a href="https://github.com/mwood77/osww">OSWW</a> or other microcontroller equipped watch winder.
   </p>
 </div>

-### What's an OSWW?
+> ### What's OSWW?
-- OSWW is an open source modular watch winder, which you can read more about on [GitHub](https://github.com/mwood77/osww) or [Printables](https://www.printables.com/model/421249-osww-the-open-source-watch-winder).
+> - OSWW is an open source modular watch winder, which you can read more about on [GitHub](https://github.com/mwood77/osww) or [Printables](https://www.printables.com/model/421249-osww-the-open-source-watch-winder).